-This motherboard supports Windows 98/ME/NT/2000/XP and OS/2 operating system (OS).
+This motherboard supports Windows ME/NT/2000/XP operating system (OS).
 Always install the latest OS version and corresponding updates so you can maximize the features of your hardware.

-Because motherboard settings and hardware options vary, refer to your OS documentation for detailed installation insructions.
+Because motherboard settings and hardware options vary, use the setup procedures presented in this chapter for general reference only.
+Refer to your OS documentation for more information.